SLM-About Us Will Sadler SLM-About Us Will Sadler

 The back of a camera operator's head looking into a camera viewscreen.
 The person they are interviewing stands in the distance.
 A microphone is positioned under them.

-Focus Forward supports Deaf, disabled and/or neurodivergent creatives to develop their freelance career in film, TV or video production
+Focus Forward supports Deaf, disabled and/or neurodivergent (‘DDN’) creatives with their ambitions in film, TV or video production

-Whether you're just starting out, need help staying on track, or want to grow your business, we're here to support you.
+Whether you're just starting out, need help staying on track, or want to develop your career, we're here to support you.

 Next event